Online Therapy For Autistic Adults Seeking Mental Health Therapy

 Takeaway

-While more research needs to be done to confirm results and increase the individualization and availability of programs, results from these studies show significant promise for the use of internet-based therapy to help adults with ASD.
+While more research needs to be done to confirm results and increase the individualization and availability of programs, results from these studies show significant promise for the use of online therapy for autistic adults.
 Moving forward, this option should be prioritized and introduced to adult populations with ASD interested in how online cognitive behavioral therapy may benefit them.

 If you or a loved one are considering online therapy, BetterHelp can help you address several mental health-related concerns and life challenges from the comfort of your home.
 BetterHelp is an online therapy platform that gives individuals the ability to communicate with a therapist via messaging, voice call, live chat, or videoconference.What is online therapy for autism spectrum disorder?